cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 gaiad export > [filename].json
 ```

-You can also export state from a particular height (at the end of processing the block of that height):
+It is also possible to export state from a particular height (at the end of processing the block of that height):

 ```bash
 gaiad export --height [height] > [filename].json
 ```

-If you plan to start a new network from the exported state, export with the `--for-zero-height` flag:
+If planning to start a new network from the exported state, export with the `--for-zero-height` flag:

 ```bash
 gaiad export --height [height] --for-zero-height > [filename].json